 With their natural habitats shrinking, deer are becoming a way of life in many residential neighborhoods across the country.
 One of the best ways to mitigate the damage these herbivores do to herbaceous (and evergreen) plants is to select ones that are not on their preferred menu.
-Fortunately there are plenty from which to choose, and we narrowed our list down to 18 gorgeous deer-resistant shrubs that will suit gardens across the country.
+Fortunately, there are plenty from which to choose, and we narrowed our list down to 18 gorgeous deer-resistant shrubs that will suit gardens across the country.

-Here are 18 totally beautiful shrubs on which deer are more unlikely to dine; your experience, of course, may differ.
+Below is our list of shrubs on which deer are more unlikely to dine; your experience, of course, may differ.
 It turns out that deer are much like humans when it comes to food palate — their tastes vary!
-It should always be noted that especially in winter, when pickings are scarce, a hungry deer will eat even the most unlikely plants.
+It should always be noted that especially in winter when pickings are scarce, a hungry deer will eat even the most unlikely plants.
 We’ve divided these into zones for easy reference, but check out all of the plants below to see the widest number of choices.
 You can also search Rutgers' handy database of plants for their deer-resistant rating.
 For even more nibble-me-not choices, please consult with a local garden center (find yours here).

 Did you find this story useful and interesting?
 Please share it with others who also love to garden (use the icons at the top of this page).
-And, consider subscribing to our monthly newsletter (Plant Savvy, sent the first Thursday of each month direct to your inbox) to be in the know!
+And, consider subscribing to our monthly newsletterto be in the know!

 If you need specific advice for a tricky spot, please leave a comment below.
 For even more choices, please consult with your local garden center (find one here).